loic-prieto/moosex-dic/doc/docs/container_usage.md

 The container will provide AccountController with an implementation of AccountService, AccountService::RDB.

-For a piece of code to get a service based on an interface, it either must call the `get_service` method of the container, or declare the service as a dependency in it's attribute with the Injected trait.
+For a piece of code to get a service based on an interface, it either must call the `get_service` method of the container, or declare the service as a dependency in it's attribute.

 ```perl
 #!/usr/bin/env perl